amruthanag/Spreadsheets/README.md

 4. Perfomed statistical functions using statistical formulas.
 5. Plotted charts.

-Learnings from SalesDatabase spreadsheet :
+Learnings from PoolSalesDatabase spreadsheet :

 1. How to convert text to columns.
 2. Functions like if,sumif.